What Is Customer Lifetime Value? The Ultimate Guide

 Read This Next: A Single Customer view: Everything you Need To Know

 Customers Now Make Purchases From Multiple Devices

-With the same customer making purchases from their computer, phone, and tablet, many companies have difficulty combining all the data streams into one measurable whole.
+With the same customer making purchases from their computer, phone, and tablet, many companies have difficulty combining all their data streams into one measurable whole.
 Attempting to extract meaningful insight from these separate streams can be both expensive and inefficient.
-Companies without a main dashboard synthesizing all customer data in one place are finding themselves increasingly left behind.
+Companies without a main dashboard synthesizing all their customer data in one place will find themselves increasingly left behind.

 Many companies who have not yet begun tracking CLV are dealing with a lack of qualified personnel to follow the data and produce actionable plans based on it.
 This, coupled with the need for an in-house dashboard for that qualified personnel to use, creates a strong barrier to entry.

-Today’s marketers, data scientists, executives, and other professionals now have a powerful tool to help them determine and utilize customer lifetime value: a customer data platform (CDP).
+Today’s marketers, data scientists, executives, and business professionals now have a powerful tool to help them determine and utilize customer lifetime value: a customer data platform.
 A CDP serves as a central hub for all your customer data, collecting it into individual profiles for each customer.

 CDP capabilities are essential for calculating CLV, which is why Bloomreach Engagement offers all the key components you need to calculate customer lifetime value, apply it to your marketing efforts, and so much more.

 Bloomreach Engagement is an all-in-one platform that helps marketers create personalized campaigns for every customer.
 Our solution combines the power of a customer data platform with the speed and scale of AI, helping you reach customers where and when it matters most.

 It’s designed to impact every phase of your customer journey, providing a single marketing view of real-time customer data, campaign automation across 13 channels, and analytics that make it easy to grow your brand and your revenue — fast.